 - The UK Sustainable Investment and Finance Association (UKSIF) is the national network for promoting sustainable and responsible financial services.

-- Currently, banks and building societies registered with UKSIF include HSBC; Barclays PLC; Charity Bank; the Ecology Building Society; Royal Bank of Scotland; Standard Chartered; and Triodos Bank.
+- Currently, banks and building societies registered with UKSIF include HSBC; Barclays PLC; the Ecology Building Society; NatWest Group; Standard Chartered; and Triodos Bank.

-- UKSIF also has details of registered investment management firms, investment banks and occupational pension fund managers.
+- UKSIF also has details of registered investment management firms and financial advisers.

 Find an ethical adviser